audioxide/data/data/posts/20171009-listening-parties-liam-gallagher-as-you-were.md

 title: "&#8220;Looks like Oaysis have competition&#8221; &#8211; André and Fred listen to Liam Gallagher"
 author: admin
 blurb: "\"Looks like Oaysis have competition.\" André and Fred's first impressions of 'As You Were', the debut solo album by professional manc Liam Gallagher."

 ---

-*This is part of a series in which two or more members of the Audioxide team listen to an album for the first time.&nbsp;Any instances of interest or insight are purely coincidental.*

-[“Wall of Glass”]
+## “Wall of Glass”

 **Fred**
 This was a pretty pleasant surprise when it came out